salrashid123/gcp_tokendistributor/README.md

 * `IAM Tuning`: You can tune the access on both Alice and Bob side further using the IAM controls available.
 For more information, see [this repo](https://github.com/salrashid123/restricted_security_gce)

 * TPM-based keys:  You can also transmit TPM encrypted data.
 However, that requires a lot of other tooling and complexity.
 For that see [https://github.com/salrashid123/tpm_key_distribution](https://github.com/salrashid123/tpm_key_distribution).
-To enable TPM access from COS instance, run the COS container as root as `uid=0` `--privleged`:
+To enable TPM access from COS instance, run the COS container as root as `uid=0` and allow device map: `--device=/dev/tpm0:/dev/tpm0`:

 ```yaml
 #cloud-config